Karen Hagemann

 Karen Hagemann (born December 17, 1955) is a German-American historian.
 She holds the James G. Kenan Distinguished Professor chair at the University of North Carolina at Chapel Hill.
 Her research focuses on Modern German, European and Transatlantic history, the history of politics, culture and society, the history of military and war and women’s and gender history.

-She studied History, German Language and Literature, and Educational Sciences at the University of Hamburg, where she received her Dr. phil in 1989.
+She studied History, German Language and Literature, and Educational Sciences at the University of Hamburg, where she received her PhD in 1989.
 The title of her dissertation is “Frauenalltag und Männerpolitik.
 Alltagsleben und gesellschaftliches Handeln von Arbeiterfrauen in der Weimarer Republik” (Women’s Lives and Men’s Politics: Working-class Women’s Everyday Life and Social Action in the Weimar Republic).
 Her thesis adviser was Klaus Saul.
 From 1987 to 2001 she taught German and European history and women’s and gender history at Technische Universität Berlin, first at the Department of History and since 1995 at the Interdisciplinary Center for Gender Studies (ZIFG) at the TU Berlin, which she had co-founded with Karin Hausen.
 In 2000 she attained her Habilitation.
 The title of her thesis was “Mannlicher Muth und Teutsche Ehre.
 Entwürfe von Nation, Krieg und Geschlecht in der Zeit der Antinapoleonischen Kriege Preußens” (Manly Valor and German Honor: Images of the Nation, War and Gender during the Period of Prussia’s Anti-Napoleonic Wars).
 After visiting professorships at the Technische Universität Berlin, and the University of Trier, from 2003 to 2005, she was Professor of History und Co-director of the Centre for Border Studies at the University of Glamorgan, Wales.
 Since 2005 she is the James G. Kenan Distinguished Professor of History and Adjunct Professor of the Curriculum in Peace, War, and Defense at the University of North Carolina at Chapel Hill.